21 March 2024

 At a time today when the working class is deeper in disarray, suffering successive, regressive setbacks since the post-WWII anti-communist years, Reagan/Thatcher attacks against labor union in the 80's, the destruction of the USSR in 1991, and now calamities as the COVID-19 pandemic upturns the fragile workforce we had, the radical left shouldn't be throwing its most capable, most effective, most visionary labor leaders and feminists overboard.

 Sanger's many years of work qualify her as an effective labor leader and feminist.
-And while she did have some ideas we'd find intolerable today, racism was not one.
-We should be carrying her example.
+A casual study of her life's work would find the accusation of white racism puzzling.
+The charge would seem incongruent with her activism.
+And while Sanger did have some ideas we'd find intolerable today, racism was not one.

 Sanger's early successes as a labor leader set into motion the present disavowal by the organization she founded, and it's a history worth repeating.

-For almost 25 years before she founded Planned Parenthood with her sister, Ethel Byrne and a small group of radicals, Sanger was an early Socialist Party USA member and one of the Industrial Workers of the World's [IWW] best labor organizers.
-Along with future chair of the CPUSA, Elizabeth Gurley Flynn, Sanger was also one of the most prominent women labor organizers with the IWW and herself led two successful labor strikes.
+For almost 25 years before she founded Planned Parenthood with her sister, Ethel Byrne, Katharine Marthe Houghton Hepburn [the actress' mother], Sanger was an early Socialist Party USA member and one of the Industrial Workers of the World's [IWW] best labor organizers.
+Along with future chair of the CPUSA, Elizabeth Gurley Flynn, Sanger was also one of IWW's most prominent women labor organizers.
+Sanger led two successful labor strikes.

 Sanger writes "The eloquence of those who led the underpaid and half-starved workers could no longer, at least for me, ring with conviction."

-Equally, the male leadership didn't like Sanger's challenge to patriarchy, effectively counseling women to not listen to their husbands.
+Equally, the male leadership didn't like Sanger's challenge to patriarchy and frequently reprimanded her for counseling women to not listen to their husbands.

-Interestingly, as her disaffection grew, her interest in writers who had similarly fallen out of favor with the socialist left attracted her.
+According to her memoir, her interest in writers who had similarly fallen out of favor with the socialist left coincided with her own fall from favor.
 She cites writers like Karl Kautsky, Rudolf Rocker, Lorenzo Portet, Francisco Ferrer, Enrico Malatesta.
 Sanger writes in her memoir how these thinkers "encouraged and strengthened" her.
-Of these, she cites, Rocker, the anarcho-syndicalist, most of all.
+Of these, she cites Rocker, the anarcho-syndicalist, most of all.

 But if there were any racist eugenicists among her influences, they are not named.
 In fact, Nazi Germany was so opposed to her writings, they burned them.